dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 <p align="center">
   <a target="_blank" href="https://jsfiddle.net/DynamsoftTeam/csm2f9wb/" title="Try it on JSFiddle">Try it live on JSFiddle →</a>
 </p>

+**Why the Foundational API?** It gives you full control over the entire capture pipeline: decoding, camera management, result filtering, UI, and seamless integration with other Dynamsoft products.

+- **Modular and extensible** – Start with barcode reading, then plug in document detection, label recognition, or ID parsing without re-architecting
+- **Full customization** – Control camera input, processing logic, scan region, UI, and output handling to match your exact use case
+- **High performance** – Shared computation across components enables real-time processing even in multi-step workflows
+- **Intermediate result access** – Inspect and react to in-progress data for validation, feedback, or adaptive processing

 The Foundational API also supports decoding from static images — no camera required: